RESEARCH STARTER

 Later, wealthy businesses and individuals began investing in the technology.
 They created livestock-raising industrial complexes.
 Throughout the second half of the twentieth century, these complexes became a prominent form of farming.
 Industrial facilities for poultry became commonplace as early as the 1950s.
 It took longer to develop facilities that could accommodate larger animals, such as pigs and cows, but they too were frequently raised that way by the late twentieth century.

-In 1972, the US federal government passed the Clean Water Act, a series of amendments to 1948's Federal Water Pollution Control Act.
+In 1972, the US federal government passed the Clean Water Act, a series of amendments to 1948’s Federal Water Pollution Control Act.
 The new act pointed out the potential hazards that large farming facilities posed to local water supplies.
 The Environmental Protection Agency (EPA) led efforts to regulate these facilities.
-As a result, industrial farm complexes received the official labels of AFO (animal feeding operation) and CAFO in 1976.
+As a result, federal regulations defined animal feeding operation (AFO) and concentrated animal feeding operation (CAFO) in 1976.

 As a way to maintain standards for CAFOs, the federal government established the National Pollutant Discharge Elimination System, or NPDES.
-The government later determined that individual states could establish their own guidelines for CAFOs, as long as those guidelines were as strict as, or stricter than, NPDES.
+The government later allowed many states to issue their own NPDES permits for CAFOs under EPA-authorized programs.

 CAFOs were regulated under this system for the remainder of the twentieth century.
 As CAFOs became more common, their effect on the environment and economy concerned increasing amounts of citizens.
 In the 1990s, numerous calls were made to change and update regulations.
 The EPA and the US Department of Agriculture (USDA) worked together to create new regulations, which took effect in 2003.
-The new regulations acknowledged that CAFOs' waste was damaging surrounding areas and required CAFOs to have buffer zones to keep them away from residents and protected areas.
+The new regulations revised CAFO permitting requirements and required CAFOs to manage manure effectively to protect water quality.

 Impact